ray-project/deltacat/deltacat/examples/compactor/README.md

 **Q: How do I see the actual data contents?**
 A: Run `python bootstrap.py --run-compaction y` to see complete before/after data comparison with every record displayed.

-**Q: What if compaction fails?**
-A: Check that:
-- Source table exists and has multiple deltas
-- Destination table exists (or can be created)
-- Primary keys are correctly specified
-- Hash bucket count is provided for V2 compactor

 **Q: How do I compact partitioned tables?**
 A: Use `--partition-values 'key1=value1,key2=value2'` to specify partition values for both source and destination.